pbkit/pbkit.dev/docs/wrp/index.md

 - Ready-to-use, platform-dependent implementations (TypeScript, Swift, Kotlin)
 - Predefine your rpcs and messages to use with protocol buffers.
-- Supports all 4 rpc call types (Unary, Server Streaming, Client Streaming, Bidirectional Streaming)
+- Supports all 4 rpc call types (Unary, Server/Client Streaming, Bidirectional Streaming)

 Here is a running example (implemented between parent and iframe window):
 [iframe example](https://pbkit.dev/wrp-iframe-host)